badmetacoder/calculator/README.md

     $ curl -X POST http://localhost:8888/v1/calculate -d '1 + 2 / 6 acv 1 + 1 / 33 fmod 0.01 1 2 3 4'

+You can easily extend this calculator to support any number of one- and two-argument functions, search calculator/simple.py for `fmod` and `ceil` to see what modifications you need to make.

 Why?
 ----